sp4wn-owner/Spawn/README.md

 ### Hardware
 - Raspberry Pi (I'm using the Zero 2W, but other models should work as well)
-- Robot chassis (You can find a cheap robot chassis on Aliexpress/Amazon/eBay or 3D print your own)
+- Robot chassis (You can find a cheap robot chassis and other parts on Aliexpress/Amazon/eBay or 3D print your own)
 - RPI camera
+- Camera mount
 - SD card
 - L293D or another motor driver
 - Breadboard